andrasq/node-qcluster/Readme.md

 - omitSignalHandler - do not catch or relay any signals to the workers.
 Default false.
 - clusterSize - number of worker processes to create when starting the cluster.

+## Events

+The qcluster manager emits 'fork' and 'exit' events when a new child is created and when it exits.

 ## IPC Messages

 ### qcluster.sendTo( child, name, value )

 Send a message to a worker process.
-The message can be received with `process.on('message')` and tested with `qcluster.isQMessage()`.
+The message can be received in the worker with `process.on('message')` and tested with `qcluster.isQMessage()`.

 ### qcluster.sendToParent( name, value )